humrochagf/humberto.io/content/curriculum.en.md

 locationLink: https://goo.gl/maps/Bi2kz38XiEqjWDbv6
 profile: |

-    I'm a bachelor's degree in **Computer Science** with substantial experience in server-side automation, software integration, and API design.
+    I'm a Software Developer with a solid background in architecture, development, support and automation of online solutions.
 I'm passionate about software development and always looking for ways to expand my knowledge.

 contact:
   - identifier: email